 Consumers Direct a Small Portion of Our Spending

-Consumers’ out-of-pocket spending amounts to 15 percent or less of our nation’s healthcare bill and only 7% of total spending is out of pocket on shoppable services.
+Consumers’ out-of-pocket spending amounts to 15 percent or less of our nation’s healthcare bill and only 7 percent of total spending is out of pocket on shoppable services.

 Furthermore, this must be considered an outer bound.
 Adding a requirement that widely accepted quality metrics be available would narrow the range of shoppable services substantially.